Show Good Cause for coursework students

 1. You have shown good cause and are permitted to continue in your course.

 2. You have not shown good cause but are permitted to re-enrol with conditions.
-This means you are allowed to continue your studies but will need to follow specific conditions, which may include meeting with an academic advisor or reducing your study load.
+This means you are allowed to continue your studies but will need to follow specific conditions, which may include meeting with an academic adviser or reducing your study load.
 Conditions are different for each student.

 3. You have not shown good cause and are excluded from your course.